On This Page:

 The central column of the your course page is divided into Sections where your course content and activities are shown.
 You can use the sections to organize your course by topic, content type, or chronology.
 If you choose to order your course chronologically, you can have Moodle automatically provide a section per week.

-Inside the sections of your course page, you will put links to Resources (files, weblinks, folders, etc.), and Activities (discussion forums, assignments, quizzes, etc.).
+Put links to Resources (files, weblinks, folders, etc.), and Activities (discussion forums, assignments, quizzes, etc.) inside the sections of your course page.
 Labels (a type of Resource) can be used to add text and images to sections.

 To edit Section names, click Turn editing on (at top right), then click on Edit (at top of section) and select Edit Settings from the dropdown.
 This will open the Section settings page.